ibm-cloud-docs/vpc/interconnectivity.md

 ## Routing considerations for IANA-registered IP assignments
 {: #routing-considerations-iana}

-{{site.data.keyword.cloud_notm}} VPC supports the use of RFC-1918 and Regional Internet Registry (RIR) assigned addresses privately as VPC subnets.
+{{site.data.keyword.cloud_notm}} VPC supports the use of RFC-1918 assigned addresses privately as VPC subnets.
 The following use cases require additional route configurations to designate the Internet Assigned Numbers Authority (IANA) assigned ranges for use in a VPC when a floating IP or a public gateway is attached to a resource within the VPC.

 * Use case 1: VPC is connected to your Enterprise with {{site.data.keyword.cloud_notm}} Direct Link and requires communication with IANA-assigned networks on that Enterprise.
 * Use case 2: VPC is connected to another VPC through {{site.data.keyword.cloud_notm}} Transit Gateway and requires communication to IANA-assigned networks in the connected VPCs.